 (d) Alternative production or process limits; and

-(e) Other methods approved by the Department.
+(e) Other methods approved by DEQ.

-(6) When annual reports are required, the permittee must include the emissions total for each consecutive 12 month period during the calendar year, unless otherwise specified by a permit condition.
+(5) When annual reports are required, the permittee must include the emissions total for each consecutive 12 month period during the calendar year, unless otherwise specified by a permit condition.

+(6) Regardless of the PSEL compliance requirements specified in a permit, actual emissions may be calculated in accordance with OAR 340-222-0051(4).

-[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-222-0090

-Combining and Splitting Sources
+Combining and Splitting Sources and Changing Primary SIC Code

-(1) When two or more sources combine into one source:
+(1) Two or more sources may combine into one source if the criteria in subsection (a) are met.
+When two or more sources combine into one source under this rule, the combined source is subject to the criteria in subsection (b).

+(a) Two or more sources may combine into one source only if all of the following criteria are met:

+(A) All individual sources that are being combined must be located within or impact the same airshed; and

+(B) The combined source must have the same primary SIC code as at least one of the primary SIC codes of the individual sources.

-(a) The sum of the netting basis for all the sources is the combined source netting basis.(b) The combined source is regulated as one source, except:
+(b) The combined source is regulated as one source, subject to the following:

+(A) The combined source netting basis is the sum of the individual sources’ netting basis, provided that the netting basis of any individual source may only be included in the combined source’s netting basis if that individual source has a primary or secondary SIC code that is the same as the primary or a secondary SIC code of the combined source.

-(A) the simple act of combining sources, without an increase over the combined PSEL, does not subject the combined source to New Source Review.
+(B) The simple act of combining sources, without an increase over the combined PSEL, does not subject the combined source to NSR.

-(B) if the combined source PSEL, without a requested increase over the existing combined PSEL, exceeds the combined netting basis plus the SER, the source may continue operating at the existing combined source PSEL without becoming subject to New Source Review until an increase in the PSEL is requested or the source is modified.
-If an increase in the PSEL is requested or the source is modified, the Department will evaluate whether New Source Review applies.
+(C) If the combined source PSEL, without a requested increase over the existing combined PSEL, exceeds the combined netting basis plus the SER, the source may continue operating at the existing combined source PSEL without becoming subject to NSR until such time that the source requests an increase in the PSEL or the source is modified.
+If a source requests an increase in the PSEL or the source is modified, DEQ will evaluate whether NSR will be required.

+(2) When one source is split into two or more separate sources, or when a source changes its primary activity (primary 2-digit SIC code):

+(a) The netting basis and SER may be transferred to one or more resulting source or sources only if:

+(A) The primary 2-digit SIC code of the resulting source is the same as one of the primary or secondary 2-digit SIC codes that applied at the original source; or

+(B) The resulting source and the original source have different primary 2-digit SIC codes but DEQ determines the activities described by the two different primary 2-digit SIC codes are essentially the same.

-(2) When one source is split into two or more separate sources:(a) The netting basis and the SER for the original source is split amongst the new sources as requested by the original permittee.
+(b) The netting basis and the SER for the original source are split amongst the resulting sources as requested by the original permittee.

+(c) The amount of the netting basis that is transferred to the resulting source or sources may not exceed the potential to emit of the existing devices or emissions units involved in the split.

-(b) The split of netting basis and SER must either:
+(d) The split of netting basis and SER must either:

-(A) be sufficient to avoid New Source Review for each of the newly created sources or
+(A) Be sufficient to avoid NSR for each of the newly created sources; or